wp-insider/simple-membership/simple-membership/readme.txt

 - Show strong password requirement message on the password reset page (if the feature is enabled).
 Thanks to Darwin for submitting this update.
 - After submitting the password reset form, a message displaying "Processing request" is shown.
 Thanks to Darwin for submitting this update.
 - Added a new filter hook for the Thank You page message.
+- Fixed a small bug with the newly added "Send Direct Email" feature.
+It was not setting the "From Email Address" field's value.

 = 4.3.4 =
 - Readability improvement for the 'remember me' checkbox field's code.